 If you have comments or suggestions for improving Form CT-1 X or these instructions, we would be happy to hear from you.
-Write to the address shown in the Paperwork Reduction Act Notice on Form CT-1.
+Write to the address shown in the Privacy Act and Paperwork Reduction Act Notice on Form CT-1.

 New process for correcting RRTA taxes.
-After December 31, 2008, when you discover an error on a previously filed Form CT-1, you must:
+When you discover an error on a previously filed Form CT-1, you must:

-- Correct that error using Form CT-1 X, - File a separate Form CT-1 X for each Form CT-1 that you are correcting, and - File Form CT-1 X separately.
+- Correct that error using Form CT-1 X, - File a separate Form ČT-1 X for each Form CT-1 that you are correcting, and - File Form CT-1 X separately.
 Do not file Form CT-1 X with Form CT-1.

-Beginning in 2009, you will no longer be able to correct prior year errors using line 12 on Form CT-1.
-However, continue using line 12 on Form CT-1 to report current year adjustments for fractions of cents, sick pay, and credits for overpayments of penalty or interest paid on tax for earlier years.
+You cannot correct prior year errors using line 12 on Form CT-1.
+However, continue using line 12 on Form CT-1 to report current year adjustments for fractions of cents; uncollected Tier I Employee tax, Tier I Employee Medicare tax, and Tier II Employee tax on tips; and credits for overpayments of penalty or interest paid on tax for earlier years.